Sidgoutam/Calculator/README.md

 # Calculator
-A simple calculator to perform basic mathematical operations
+A simple calculator to perform basic mathematical operations.
+- fully written in java.

 Installation:
 Download and install Android Studio and other packages like SDK and APKs.